stevenfollis/azure-devops-refarch/Readme.md

 ## Introduction

-Microsoft Azure DevOps (ADO) is a fully managed suite of tooling that empowers developers and operators to implement DevOps practices.
-The Docker Enterprise Platform can integrate with such services through the use of Azure Pipelines for automated building and deploying of container-based workloads.
+Microsoft Azure DevOps (ADO) is a fully managed suite of tooling that empowers developers and operators to implement DevOps techniques.
+The [Docker Enterprise Platform](https://www.docker.com/products/docker-enterprise) integrates with ADO through the use of Azure Pipelines for automated building and deploying of container-based workloads.

-This guide does not attempt to recreate the excellent Azure DevOps documentation available online, but will focus on integration points between the two systems.
+This guide does not attempt to recreate the excellent [Azure DevOps documentation](https://docs.microsoft.com/en-us/azure/devops) available online, but will focus on integration points between the two systems.

 ## Setting up Azure DevOps

 An Azure DevOps tenant is necessary to use the service.
-These accounts are available from a myriad of different sources from Microsoft Developer Network (MSDN) subscriptions, to simply signing up for a free account at `$URL`
+These accounts are available from a myriad of different sources from Microsoft Developer Network (MSDN) subscriptions, to simply [signing up](https://azure.microsoft.com/en-us/services/devops/) for a free account.

-Once a tenant is secured, create a Project to hold code and pipeline definitions.

 ### Creating a Project

+Once a tenant is secured, [create an Organization](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization) and a Project to hold code and pipeline definitions.

 ### Configuring Source Control Management